FAQs, BEFORE & AFTERCARE, TERMS & CONDITIONS

 Point 4

-Do not swim, do not tan, do not take hot bath, and avoid direct sun exposure in the first two weeks following your treatment.
+Do not swim, do not tan, do not take a hot bath, and avoid direct sun exposure in the first two weeks following your treatment.
 Avoid heavy sweating for the first 10 days.

 Point 5